Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1330.md

 Where does ChefSpec fit in with RSpec and pure Ruby test tools?
 ChefSpec uses RSpec, it just adds a bunch of Chef-specific stuff on top.

 Which cookbooks should I look at to get started with ChefSpec?
 Look at examples in the ChefSpec project first.
+Rsync cookbook is a good example (it uses ChefSpec 2, but the syntax is similar in ChefSpec 3).
+Bacon cookbook as well.

+Can you use TravisCI to kick off ChefSpec tests?
+Seth wrote a tool called strainer (but doesn't use it anymore).
+Trick is to use something else to launch Test Kitchen from TravisCI (like EC2).
+If you job takes longer than 40 minutes it will get kicked from TravisCI.
+Short-term solution as Opscode intends to have a TravisCI-like service for Chef.

 ## What will we do now?
 What needs to happen next?